adnanislam/technical-writing-samples/ruby3-upgrade.md

 1. Organize modified files based on their code owners, identified by the `@team` file annotation at the top of each file.
 2. Create a pull request for each code owner and assign the pull request to the respective code owner.
 3. Make any changes and address questions as necessary, following the guidance provided by the code owner.
-4. Once the pull request is approved, merge it.
+4. Merge the pull request after it is approved.
 Note that these fixes are expected to be compatible with both Ruby 3.0 and Ruby 2.7, allowing them to be safely pushed even though the application is still on Ruby 2.7 at this point.

 ## Running Capstone on Ruby 3.0 locally
 1. Update the `.ruby-version` file and Gemfile to specify Ruby 3.0.